thekondrashov/stuff/README.md

 ## Favicon Generators

 * [Epic Favicon Generator by BCCO](https://epicfavicongenerator.com) - The Epic Favicon Generator offers 20+ favicon sizes, is mobile friendly, and free!

+## Make HTTP requests

+* [Hurl.it - Make HTTP requests](https://www.hurl.it) - Choose the request method, customize headers and POST parameters, add basic authorization or OAuth credentials, and even follow redirects.
+Then view the nicely formatted request and response.
+It's the perfect tool for testing APIs.
+Just enter a URL and click send.
+A [Runscope](https://www.runscope.com) community project.
+[Follow Hurl.it on Twitter](https://twitter.com/hurlit)
+* [HTTP Web-Sniffer](http://web-sniffer.net) - View request and response header of a HTTP connection, HTTP status codes and HTML source.

 ## Placeholder images